traction-project/CoCreationSpace/README.md

 file.
 Also make sure that this new file is not committed to version control.
 Further, in order to make use of AWS, make sure to place a JSON file named `aws.json` containing your AWS access credentials into the root folder.
-This file should also not be committed to version control.
+This file should also **not** be committed to version control.

-Before your first launch, you should run the following command to install all required dependencies:
+The application is separated into a frontend and a backend portion.
+Both have their own build files and separate dependencies.
+Before the first launch, you should run the following command to install all required dependencies.
+This needs to be done in both, the root folder and in the folder `public/`:

     yarn install

 This will fetch and install all packages.
-In order to build and bundle the application, run the following command:
+In order to compile and bundle the application, run the following command.
+Again, this needs to be done in the root folder as well as the folder `public/`

-    yarn run webpack
+    yarn build

 This command needs to be re-run every time you change any of the code.
 You can also attach the flag `-w` to the command to make sure the command keeps